mca-lab/neemabartibigdata/README.md

-# Big Data Project Template
+#  Project Title : Integrating and Visualizing World Bank Data for Global Economic Insights

 ## Project Overview
 Build a Big Data project using Python, PySpark and Docker.
 The workflow includes:

-1. Data ingestion from multiple sources
+1. Data ingestion from  world bank which includes two files 1-gdp.csv 2-population.csv
-2. Data cleaning and integration
+2. Data cleaning  using pyspark and Docker environment
 3. Analysis and visualization
 4. Reproducible Docker-based setup for data collection and processing